You can't afford to top up your prepayment meter

 Tell your supplier if you can’t afford this.
 Ask them to reduce the amount you pay back each time you top up.

 Your supplier has to take into account how much you can afford, so tell them if anything has changed since you first agreed your repayments.
-For example, if your income has decreased.

 If you use electricity for heating